Phenytoin and St. John's Wort: Can You Take Them Together?

 What happens when you take phenytoin with st. john's wort?

-Phenytoin (brand names Dilantin and Phenytek) is an old, narrow-therapeutic-index anticonvulsant.
-"Narrow therapeutic index" means there is a small gap between a level that controls seizures and a level that causes side effects like nystagmus, ataxia, and confusion.
-The drug is metabolized primarily by the liver enzymes CYP2C9 and CYP2C19, with smaller contributions from other CYP pathways.
+Phenytoin (brand names Dilantin and Phenytek) is an older anticonvulsant with a narrow therapeutic index.
+That phrase means there is only a small gap between a blood level that controls seizures and one that causes side effects such as unsteadiness, double vision, and confusion.
+Phenytoin is cleared mainly by the liver enzymes CYP2C9 and CYP2C19.
+St. John's Wort (Hypericum perforatum) is one of the strongest herbal inducers of those same enzymes.
+Here is the chain of events behind the concern:

 Why is this important?

-First, phenytoin has saturable, non-linear kinetics.
-Below saturation, small dose increases produce small level increases; near saturation, small dose changes can produce big level swings in either direction.
-That makes any external influence on metabolism harder to manage.
+First, phenytoin has non-linear (saturable) kinetics.
+Near saturation, small changes in dose or metabolism can produce larger-than-expected swings in blood level in either direction.
+That makes any outside influence on clearance harder to predict and manage.

-Finally, St. John's Wort is sold over the counter for mild to moderate depression, anxiety, and sleep, and many users assume "natural" means "safe with my prescriptions."
-It does not.
-The herb-drug interaction profile of St. John's Wort is more clinically significant than most prescription drug-drug interactions.
+Finally, St. John's Wort is sold over the counter for low mood, anxiety, and sleep, and many people assume "natural" means "safe with my prescriptions."
+Its interaction profile is real and well-documented for several drug classes, so it deserves the same caution you would give a prescription medicine.

 What should you do?